return42/sphkerneldoc/linux_src_doc/include/media/v4l2-flash-led-class_h.rst

     the name of the media entity,
     unique in the system

-torch_intensity
-    constraints for the LED in torch mode

-indicator_intensity
+intensity
-    constraints for the indicator LED
+    non-flash strobe constraints for the LED

 flash_faults
     bitmask of flash faults that the LED flash class